 Plus More Guinness Gems Learned at the Guinness Storehouse’s Connoisseur Bar in Dublin

 Did you know there’s a right way to drink a Guinness?
-Yup, there is, complete with a KPI.
-And I’m pretty sure it will get you drunk.
+Yup, there is, complete with a KPI (that would be Key Performance Indicator).
+And I’m pretty sure it may get you drunk so be careful!

 I took a seat at the counter and immediately recognized the host.
 “You’re the guy in the videos!”
 I exclaimed.